-ICA section 461 restricts the maximum amount that can be transferred from the par account to between 2.5% and 10% of total amounts distributed to par policyholders, dependent on the size of the par accounts of the company.
+Transfers made from the par account under ICA section 461 are restricted to between 2.5% and 10% (depending on the size of the par account of the Company) of total amounts distributed in respect of participating policies issued after demutualization.
 The maximum percentage that can be distributed by the Company is redetermined annually and is close to 2.5% at this time.
 The Company intends to transfer the maximum amount allowed.